lyntco/lyntco.github.io/_posts/2025-10-31-UI Week 1 day 5 Prototyping Idea 1 continued.md

 published: true
 image: /assets/img/posts/2025-10-30/boba15.gif
 categories: [Gamedev, Ultimate Indie]
-tags: [gamedev, Ultimate Indie, GameDev.tv, prototypes, boba tycoon]
+tags: [gamedev, Ultimate Indie, GameDev.tv, prototypes, boba tycoon, feedback]
 ---

 My blog broke last night but I found a [Github issue](https://github.com/cotes2020/jekyll-theme-chirpy/issues/968) this morning where someone had a similar problem so all I had to do was change my Pages Source to Github Actions instead of from a branch.